ebi-uniprot/ProtVista/userGuide.md

 ![Variants expanded track](./images/variantTrack.png)

-You can filter the variants to only see those curated by UniProt (UniProt Reviewed), within which you can choose disease associated or non-disease associated ones, or only see Large Scale Study variants.
+You can filter the variants to see those curated by UniProt (UniProt Reviewed) or Large Scale Study variants.
+You can also filter by consequence and choose disease associated, predicted deleterious to predicted benign, non-disease associated and variants affecting the initiator codon, stop loss or stop gain.

 Click on a variant to view more details about the variants including the exact sequence change, the evidence, source and identifiers.